neoforged/.github/primers/1.21.9/index.md

 #### Rendering the Debug Information

 Once the information has been synced to the client and stored within `ClientDebugSubscriber` (assuming you are using the above method), we now need to render that information to the screen.
-This is typically handled through `DebugRenderer#render`, which checks the enabled debug renderers before running the associated renderer.
-Technically, it doesn't particularly matter where as the data can be obtained at any point in the render process, but this will assume you are patching `render`, and `clear` if required, to call your own renderer.
+This is typically handled through `DebugRenderer#render`, which checks the enabled debug renderers via `refreshRendererList` before running the associated renderers.
+Technically, it doesn't particularly matter where as the data can be obtained at any point in the render process, but this will assume you are patching `refreshRendererList` to add your own renderer to either the opaque or translucent renderers.

-`render` provides the current `PoseStack` and `Frustum`, the buffer source, and the camera XYZ.
-In addition, vanilla constructs a `DebugValueAccess` via `Connection#createDebugValueAccess` to get the synched debug information from the `ClientDebugSubscriber`.
-You can choose to mix and match these parameters for your own render method, or implement `DebugRenderer$SimpleDebugRenderer` if you don't need the `Frustum`. `DebugRenderer` also provides simple methods to render text or boxes in specific locations using `render*`.
+All renderers implement `DebugRenderer$SimpleDebugRenderer` to call `render`, which provides the current `PoseStack`, buffer source, camera XYZ, and `Frustum`.
+In addition, vanilla passes in a `DebugValueAccess` via `Connection#createDebugValueAccess` to get the synched debug information from the `ClientDebugSubscriber`. `DebugRenderer` provides simple methods to render text or boxes in specific locations using `render*`.

 The `DebugValueAccess` contains two types of methods: `get*Value` to obtain the debug object for that specific source (e.g. position, entity); and `forEach*`, which loops through all sources sending out the debug object.
 Which you use depends on which source you registered your `DebugSubscription` to.